discourse/prometheus_exporter/README.md

                     --prefix 'foo_'
 ```

+You can use `-b` option to bind the `prometheus_exporter` web server to any IPv4 interface with `-b 0.0.0.0`,
+any IPv6 interface with `-b ::`, or `-b ANY` to any IPv4/IPv6 interfaces available on your host system.

 #### Enabling Basic Authentication

 If you desire authentication on your `/metrics` route, you can enable basic authentication with the `--auth` option.